 ARTA 405 Digital Illustration (3) Creation of original hand-drawn art using Digital hardware and software most particularly Photoshop.
-Prerequisite: ARTA 130.
+Prerequisite: DSGN 130.

-ARTA 410 Advanced Web Design (3) Delves deeper into web-related concepts, methods and technologies.
+DSGN 410 Advanced Web Design (3) Delves deeper into web-related concepts, methods and technologies.
 Continues to develop planning, usability, content, site management, interactivity, design and production skills for web design.
 Advanced and dynamic web page design will be covered.
-Prerequisites: ARTA 305 and ARTA 315.
+Prerequisites: DSGN 305 and DSGN 315.

-ARTA 425 Publication Design (3) Investigates the underlying principles of publication design, a mainstay in the study of graphic design, including hierarchy, grid, page layout, typography, sequence and pagination, and digital publishing.
+DSGN 425 Publication Design (3) Investigates the underlying principles of publication design, a mainstay in the study of graphic design, including hierarchy, grid, page layout, typography, sequence and pagination, and digital publishing.
 Explore concepts, technologies and practices in various areas of publication designs.
-Prerequisites: ARTA 210 and ARTA 220.
+Prerequisites: DSGN 210 and DSGN 220.

-ARTA 430 Corporate Branding (3) Involves designing and implementing a corporate logo in a branding package which includes stationery, signage, advertising, packaging, web page and other miscellaneous items.
+DSGN 430 Corporate Branding (3) Involves designing and implementing a corporate logo in a branding package which includes stationery, signage, advertising, packaging, web page and other miscellaneous items.
 Explores concepts of branding and relating them to corporate marketing.
 Research of many of the famous brands and their impact on us.
-Prerequisite: ARTA 300.
+Prerequisite: DSGN 300.

-ARTA 486 Senior Project 1 (3) Directs students to research and plan their own graphic design project through guided examination of some representative graphic design works and class discussion over various topics on art theory and criticism.
-Research, creative writing and concept development required at this stage.
-Prerequisites: ARTA 425 and ARTA 430.
+DSGN 486 Senior Project 1 (3) Directs students to research and plan their own graphic design project through guided examination of some representative graphic design works and class discussion over various topics on art theory and criticism.
+Research, creative writing and concept development are required at this stage.
+Prerequisites: DSGN 425 and DSGN 430.

-ARTA 496 Senior Project 2 (3) Continuation of Senior Project 1.
+DSGN 496 Senior Project 2 (3) Continuation of Senior Project 1.
 Students must have successfully completed Senior Project 1 before taking this course.
 The course focuses on the project design process, production and final project delivery and presentation.
-Prerequisite: ARTA 486.
+Prerequisite: DSGN 486.